kapilkumaria/DevSecOps-CI-pipeline-with-jenkins-sonarqube-trivy-and-jfrog/README/README.md

      * You will need this token when configuring SonarQube integration in Jenkins.

 # Jenkins Installation

-  > Install Jenkins, configure it with SonarQube and JFrog Artifactory, and set up a Jenkins pipeline to build a  Maven project, perform static code analysis, and upload the artifacts to Artifactory.

 Step 1: Install Jenkins

    * To install Jenkins on your EC2 instance (Ubuntu 22.04), run the following commands,